3 months, 200 resources, and 12 chocolate chip cookies

 And of course, the NCC team.
 I meet regularly with Cate Weir to prepare for the upcoming TPSID directors’ meeting.
 Clare Papay and I have talked about ways to use data in our social media marketing.
 I’ve worked closely with Kathy Becht on webinar planning and the affinity groups.
 (As a thank you for some help, Kathy sent me homemade cookies!
 No wonder I like this new job so much!)

+You may not believe me but the best thing I have done has been tagging hundreds of website resources.
+It forced me to familiarize myself with Think College.
 Without the assignment it might have taken me years to bump into an article written in 2010 by Meg Grigal and Debra Hart.
-The publication, , sums it all up for me.
+The publication, What’s the Point: A Reflection About the Purpose and Outcomes of College for Students with Intellectual Disabilities, sums it all up for me.
 The point of inclusive higher education is not just about obtaining a formal education.
 It is a pathway to a better quality of life, something everyone deserves.

 About the post author: Sheila Johnson works with researchers, policy professionals, and educators to expand and improve inclusive higher education options for people with intellectual disability (ID).
 As the knowledge translation associate for Think College at the Institute for Community Inclusion, she develops and delivers content that meets the interests, needs, and comprehension levels of targeted audiences, whether they be researchers, politicians, or persons with ID.